Testing your equipment at home

 Making sure you are "Live"

 Scroll down to the "Live Streams Health" under your Stream Event and use the refresh icon to see the graph below.
-The "orange line" representing the input from your camera stream should start spiking up.
+The "orange line" representing the input from your camera stream should start spiking up after +- 20 seconds.

 Note: